Merkel faces new crisis as far-right emerges as kingmaker

 CDU leader Annegret Kramp-Karrenbauer had already called on Wednesday for a new vote in Thuringia.

-The CDU and all the other established parties have previously ostracized the AfD over what they say are racist views held by some of its members.
+The CDU and all the other established parties have previously ostracised the AfD over what they say are racist views held by some of its members.

 The SPD is unlikely to desert Merkel’s national coalition over the vote in Thuringia but analysts said it would be seen as a test of her authority.